ZkClown/GetPwd/README.md

                         Number of iterations
   -b BRUTE, --brute BRUTE
-                        Number of char to bruteforce if needed -p PROCESSES, --processes PROCESSES
+                        Number of char to bruteforce if needed -c CHARSET, --charset CHARSET
+                        Charset used for the bruteforce -p PROCESSES, --processes PROCESSES
                         Number of processes
   -d, --difference      Don't combine two elements of one same set

 ```
 ## Exemple usage

-` genPwd.py -f myCsv.csv -r 2 -d `
+` genPwd.py -f myCsv.csv -r 2 -d -b 2 -c "abc" -p 4`

-This will generate all possible passwords without the re-use of information and which can be composed of maximum 3 different informations
+This will generate all possible passwords without the re-use of information with garbages chars using the charset "abc" up to 3 chars and which can be composed of maximum 3 different informations.

 ## CSV format
 The csv has to contain 1 info per line !